simonepiaggesi/hosgns/README.md

 ## Requirements

-The repository requires the libraries [GEM](https://github.com/palash1992/GEM) and [SNAP](https://github.com/snap-stanford/snap).
-Other required packages can be installed from `requirements.txt`.
+The repository required packages can be installed from `requirements.txt`.
+To run the code on OpenABM (last two notebooks) the libraries [GEM](https://github.com/palash1992/GEM) and [SNAP](https://github.com/snap-stanford/snap) are also needed.
 The code has been tested under Python 3.6.

 ## References